Bus lane victim runs the company

 The bus driver appeared to be in shock, and radioed for help.
 He told passengers they needed to get off and transfer to another bus because he had to stay to speak to police.

 It is understood the bus was travelling well below the speed limit.

-Mr McCready said construction work along Willis St may have contributed to the crash.
+Construction work along Willis St may have contributed to the crash, Mr McCready said.

 "It's confusing, there aren't many places to cross and pedestrians are always hustling across.
 The guy . . . must have got caught between lights."

 Infratil chairman David Newman said last night his thoughts were with Mr Brown and his family.

 "It's a dreadful thing to happen, and we are just hoping for a speedy recovery."

 He was not aware of the circumstances of the accident.
 "It's a very unfortunate accident, whom ever it happens to."

 There have been at least 10 accidents involving buses and pedestrians since Wellington City Council changed the routes to allow buses through Manners Mall two years ago.

 Last year, Willis St was named the city's third worst spot for pedestrian injuries in the past five years.